-All fluorescence light bulbs and high intensity mercury lights will be recycled by a licensed bulb recycler.
+All fluorescence light bulbs and high intensity mercury lights will be recycled by a licensed bulb recycler and removed off site by the contractor.
+Contractors should not leave said equipment behind.
 All broken bulbs will be handled as hazardous waste.
-For further information, contact the Department of Environmental Health & Safety.
+For further information, contact Environmental Health & Safety.